HumanSignal/label-studio/docs/source/guide/security.md

 - Assign specific roles to specific user accounts to set up role-based access control.
 For more about the different roles and permissions in Label Studio Enterprise, see [Manage access to Label Studio](manage_users.html).
 - Set up organizations, workspaces, and projects to separate projects and data across different groups of users.
 Users in one organization cannot see the workspaces or projects in other organizations.
 For more about how to use organizations, workspaces, and projects to secure access, see [Organize projects in Label Studio](organize_projects.html).

+## Secure API access to Label Studio
-Access to the REST API is restricted by user role and also requires an access token that is specific to a user account.
+Access to the REST API is restricted by user role and requires an access token that is specific to a user account.
+Access tokens can be reset at any time from the Label Studio UI or using the API.

 ## Secure access to data in Label Studio